 If your blood sugar is very high because you have uncontrolled diabetes, excess sugar will show up in the vagina and urine.
 This can make it a very favorable environment for microbes to grow in, as they will use the sugar as fuel.
 Therefore, if you have diabetes, keeping your blood sugar well controlled will help prevent vaginal infections.

 Washing underwear in hot water and/or with bleach will kill any microbes that sit in the underwear.
-This might help reoccurrences of vaginal infections.
+This might help prevent the reccurrence of vaginal infections.

-If the vaginal odor is caused by bacterial infections, the common treatment is antibiotics.
+If the vaginal odor is caused by bacterial infections, the main treatment is antibiotics.

 The most commonly prescribed antibiotics for bacterial vaginosis are Metronidazole, which can be taken as a pill usually twice a day for seven days or as a vaginal gel that is taken once a day for five days, and Clindamycin, that is used intravaginally as a cream for seven days in a row.

-Metronidazole works also against Trichomonisasis, which can also be treated by another antibiotic called Tinidazole.
+Metronidazole works also against Trichomonisasis, which can also be treated by another antifungal called Tinidazole.

-In the case of Trichomoniasis the sexual partner needs to be treated too, as otherwise a re-infection from the most likely also infected sexual partner is hard to prevent.
-Studies have shown that the treatment of the sexual partner in the case of BV does not decrease the chances of a reoccurrence.
+In the case of Trichomoniasis, the sexual partner needs to be treated too, as otherwise a re-infection from the most likely also infected sexual partner is hard to prevent.
+Studies have shown that the treatment of the sexual partner in the case of BV does not decrease the chances of a reccurence.

 A variety of intravaginally applied anti-fungal agents are available for the treatment of yeast infections.
-If a women has uncontrolled diabetes or uses corticosteroids for other conditions, she might not respond well to these treatments.
-It should therefore be attempted to correct the other conditions simultaneously with an antifungal treatment for a vaginal yeast infection.
+If a woman has uncontrolled diabetes or uses corticosteroids for other conditions, she might not respond well to these treatments.
+It should, therefore, be attempted to correct the other conditions simultaneously with an antifungal treatment for a vaginal yeast infection.